jhogsett/FluxTele/SimTelco Upgrade Plan.md

 7. Replace the use of the two macros GENERATOR_A_TEST_OFFSET and GENERATOR_C_TEST_OFFSET with the use of the two new floats in both places they are used
 8. Test on the device

-9. Change the type in the CONFIG_SIMTELCO_TEST config from "Ring" to "Busy"
+9. Change the type in the CONFIG_SIMDTMF config from "Ring" to "Busy"
 10. Test on the device